A New Automorphism Of X0(108): Construction of a new automorphism

 \begin{theorem} $B_0(108)$ is of index two in $A_0(108)$, which has the structure described in Lemma \ref{le1}. $u$ is given explicitly on the canonical model of $\X$ with the above defining equations by

 where $c^3 = 2$ and $z = \sqrt{-3}$ with $\Im(z) > 0$. \end{theorem}

 {\it Remarks:} \begin{enumerate} \item The action of $u$ on differentials is given by $\pm M$ where $M$ is the matrix on page 8. $M$ has 1 (resp.~$-1$) as an eigenvalue of multiplicity 6 (resp.~4).
 Let $Y = \X/\langle u\rangle$.
 If the action was by $M$, then the genus of $Y$, $g_Y$, would be 6.
 The Hurwitz formula would then give a value of $-2$ for the number of fixed points of $u$.
 Thus $u$ acts on differentials by $-M$, $g_Y = 4$, and $u$ has two fixed points on $\X$. \item On our canonical model of $\X$, the cusp $\infty$ is given by the point $(1:1:1:1:1:0:1:1:1:1)$ and the generators of $B_0(108)$ act via the matrices given in Lemma \ref{le2}.
-It is then easy to compute all of the cuspidal points as the cusps form a single orbit under $B_0(108)$.
-It is then easily verified that $u(\{cusps\}) \cap \{cusps\} = \emptyset$. \end{enumerate}
+It is then easy to compute all of the cuspidal points as the cusps form a single orbit under $B_0(108)$ and to verify that $u(\{cusps\}) \cap \{cusps\} = \emptyset$.
+This is in accordance with Corollary 2.4 of \cite{KM85} which says that $u$ would lie in $B_0(108)$ if it mapped a cusp to a cusp. \end{enumerate}